Underfueling Athlete: Health and Performance Concerns

 • Athlete expressing feelings of burnout

-Disordered Eating and RED-S
+Disordered Eating and REDs

-It is important to note that in some situations, disordered eating behaviors may be contributing to the calorie imbalance in athletes.
 Disordered eating exists on a continuum ranging from occasional unhealthy eating and exercise behaviors to clinically diagnosed eating disorders (1).

-Regardless of where an athlete falls on this continuum, if an athlete is demonstrating disordered eating behaviors it is important to seek help for the athlete.
 In addition, athletes who participate in weight sensitive sports, who are injured, or who have a teammate with disordered eating, should be carefully screened.
 These athletes may be at an increased risk for disordered eating (2).

 Signs and Symptoms of Disordered Eating

-Athletic trainers, coaches, and parents need to be aware of the signs and symptoms of disordered eating.
-Early identification of disordered eating patterns and treatment is key for promoting better health outcomes for the athlete (4).
+Early identification of disordered eating patterns and treatment is key for promoting better health outcomes for the athlete (5).

-Warning signs of discorded eating may include (4, 5, 6)
+Warning signs of discorded eating may include (567):

 • Excessive focus on food and dieting